Skip to contents

 4. The visualization function grim_plot().

-5. Statistical benchmarks, such as granularity and the GRIM ratio.
+5. Statistical benchmarks, such as granularity and the probability of GRIM inconsistency.

 Basic GRIM testing